Aydin H. Harston, Ph.D.

 Dr. Harston is actively involved in various bar and professional organizations.
-He was recently appointed Vice-Chair of the International and Domestic Policy Advisory Committee of the ABA’s Science & Technology Law Section and Vice-Chair of the Biotechnology, Healthcare Technology, and Medical Devices Committee of the ABA’s Science & Technology Law Section.
+He is Co-Chair of the Biotechnology, Healthcare Technology, and Medical Devices Committee of the ABA’s Science & Technology Law Section.
 He serves co-editor of BiosimilarsIP.com and RFEMerge.com.

 Dr. Harston has prosecuted over a thousand patent applications in chemical, pharmaceutical, biotechnology, and mechanical fields and handled numerous IP diligence projects.
 Dr. Harston has participated in litigation teams representing clients in Federal district courts and at the Court of Appeals for the Federal Circuit.
 Dr. Harston has also represented clients in inter partes review, appeal, and reexamination proceedings before the U.S. Patent & Trademark Office.